 It's not hard to see why poison is considered evil by many.
 The notion of normally life-giving food or water becoming something that can hurt or kill people, for example, terrifies us, and the use of it is quite sensibly banned in many cultures.
 Many rulers have fallen to poison, and just as many take precautions against it, such as employing food tasters.
 We often use the word "poison" figuratively to describe something destructive or corruptive, such as "poisoning someone's mind" or "poisoning the well" in a debate.
 Latin ("veneficus"), Greek ("pharmakeion"), Hebrew ("kashaph", "qesem") and Navajo ("’ánt’įįhnii") all derive their words for witch(craft) from roots that have to do with poison or poisoners.

 Poison is seen as the most vile form of murder also because using it definitely shows mens rea, mind to murder and both intention and determination to commit a murder.
 Clearly, someone who uses it to commit a murder is committing intentional and premeditated murder; it's hard to argue otherwise.
-Poison is also a weak person's weapon: using it does not require neither physical prowess nor mental courage.
+Poison is also considered the weapon of the cowardly and weak: using it does not require neither physical prowess nor mental courage.

 There may also be the matter of Trial by Combat.
 The conceit, particularly in French chivalric romances and their ilk, is that in such a "trial", God will guide the hand and blade of whichever one of the two is in the right.
 Poisoned weapons, therefore, could be interpreted as an attempt to usurp God's judgement and authority, and/or a lack of faith in that judgement and authority always being right.